Abhiz2411/Kanaka_Training/Assignment 2/README.md

 3. After entering the time values for both instances, the program will display the initial time values:

-`T1 time : 4:30:15`
+`T1 time : 4:30:15`<br>
 `T2 time : 2:45:50`

-4. The program will then calculate the sum of the two time instances and display the result, handling carryover values correctly:
+4. The program will then calculate t

+he sum of the two time instances and display the result, handling carryover values correctly:

 `------ Added time: Day 1: 7:16:5 ------`